Black Friday → 40% OFF Annual Plans

 General business acumen

-A professional sales analyst can play a very important role in your organization.
+A professional sales analyst can play an important role in your organization.
 His or her data and insights can give your management team a clearer picture of demand, revenue, and expenses, guiding strategic decisions.
 Furthermore, your sales analyst should have good business acumen that enhances the overall value of their insights.

 How Much Should You Pay Your Sales Analyst?

-A great sales analyst can potentially drive significant value to a business.
-Therefore, a sales analyst’s salary will be relatively high, especially for someone with a new bachelor’s degree.
+A great sales analyst can drive significant value to a business.
+Therefore, a sales analyst’s salary will be high, especially for someone with a new bachelor’s degree.
 But there’s a lot of wiggle room, depending on many factors.

 Here are some of the average sales analyst job salaries for sales analysts in the USA, according to a number of salary benchmark platforms: